-House Bill 1427 — the omnibus education bill that Indiana lawmakers passed in the eleventh hour of the 2013 session — calls for a thorough review of nationally-crafted academic standards known as the Common Core.
+House Bill 1427 — the omnibus education bill that Indiana lawmakers passed in the eleventh hour of the 2013 session — called for a thorough review of nationally-crafted academic standards known as the Common Core.

 HB 1427 also makes changes to Indiana’s A-F rating system for schools.
-But in terms of the Common Core, here’s what the law does:
+And it requires schools give Indiana’s current standardized test, the ISTEP+, through spring 2015.

-If the state sticks with the ISTEP, it will need to be revised to align with the Common Core or whatever college- and career-ready standards replace it.
+If the state sticks with the ISTEP+, it will need to be revised to align with the Common Core or whatever college- and career-ready standards replace it.
 Both the statewide accountability system and Indiana’s teacher evaluation law draw on data collected from standardized tests.